-5 First Steps to Take With a Problem Employee - PerformHR
+5 First Steps to Take With a Problem Employee - performHR

 Barring a few specific and clear reasons for instant dismissal, the first instinct in dealing with difficult employees shouldn’t be to fire them.
 First, it’s important to look a little closer at what might be going on both with the employee and with the wider organisation.
 Here are five important steps to take first with any problem employee.